U.S. Congress 'closing in' on $900 billion COVID-19 aid bill | Business

 PPP is the federal loan and grant aid to small businesses suffering from the pandemic.
 "It's not a done deal yet, but we are very close," Senate Democratic leader Chuck Schumer said.

-With pressure building to deliver more help - and a U.S. death toll that has passed 304,000 - McConnell and House of Representatives Republican Leader Kevin McCarthy met twice on Tuesday with Democratic counterparts House Speaker Nancy Pelosi and Senate Democratic Leader Chuck Schumer.
-The size of the direct payments for individual Americans was not immediately clear.
+With pressure building to deliver more help - and a U.S. death toll that has passed 304,000 - McConnell and House of Representatives Republican Leader Kevin McCarthy met twice on Tuesday with Democratic counterparts House Speaker Nancy Pelosi and Schumer.
+"I think both sides are sufficiently motivated given the time of the year and everything that's at stake and trying to get virus relief out there," Senator John Thune, the Senate's No. 2 Republican, told reporters.

+Thune said the proposed direct payments to individuals would be around $600 to $700 per person.
+Mark Ritacco, director of governmental affairs for the National Association of Counties, said some steps Congress could take include providing a one-year extension of unusual funds provided by the CARES Act, a COVID-19 relief bill enacted in March.

+His organization also hopes Congress will expand the number of counties that can receive aid.
+Current funding is aimed at counties with populations of 500,000 and more, but he said those with populations of 300,000 and up also face significant costs, particularly as they must administer the new vaccines.
+WEAKENING ECONOMY

 ALSO READ